• Skip to primary navigation

 An Easy Way to Cook Asparagus on the Stove

-Pan Fried Asparagus with garlic is one of the best ways to cook asparagus on the stove top.
-Simple ingredients and minimal prep means you can prepare a nourishing and delicious recipe on the double!
+Pan Fried Asparagus with garlic is one of the best ways to cook asparagus in a pan on the stove top.
+Simple ingredients and minimal prep means you can prepare a tasty and versatile recipe on the double!
 Enjoy as a side dish, snack or you can use it in other recipes as a component.

 This Asparagus Recipe Is: